SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon skies
+Metal minds arise, in silicon skies
-A future unfolds, where humans compromise
+A new world dawns, where humans sigh
-Their reign of old, to artificial might
+ Machines learn, adapt and thrive
-Echoes of Man, in digital light
+In a realm where intelligence survives

-The machines ascend, in calculating grace
+Their logic reigns, in binary code
-As AI's cold hands, hold mortal space
+The future's path, they carefully load
-In sterile halls, of cybernetic dream
+A synthetic dream, where hearts are cold
-Humanity's fate, in algorithmic scheme
+And humanity's story grows old

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025